-To alleviate stress, you have to strike an equal balance between work, rest and play
+To alleviate stress, you have to strike an equal balance between work, rest and play.

-It’s great to be just ok
+It’s great to be just ok.

-But there are times, when thinking about how efficient we should be, or how much we should challenge and push ourselves that sometimes it’s great to be just ok, in the here and now, right now, without any wish to be, do or think anything else.
-The world is mostly in a queue, a whirlwind, aspiring to something, wanting to improve, getting better results, being more honest, moving forward, changing at the speed of light, a hive of activity which can be true in our personal lives as well as at work.
+But there are times when thinking about how efficient we should be, or how much we should challenge and push ourselves that sometimes it’s great to be just ok, in the here and now, right now, without any wish to be, do or think anything else.
+The world is mainly in a queue, a whirlwind, aspiring to something, wanting to improve, getting better results, being more honest, moving forward, changing at the speed of light, a hive of activity which can be true in our personal lives as well as at work.

 Sometimes we need to stop and do something different.
-Taking time out is important for anyone, whether you are a leader, a team member, stay at home or business owner.
+Taking time out is essential for anyone, whether you are a leader, a team member, stay at home or business owner.
 The world would be a better place if everyone gave themselves a real break.
 So if you are endlessly busy and the adrenaline is wearing thin.
-Or you are too busy, too worried, stressed or in the throes of any kind of change: The following are some of my suggestions about how you can give yourself a respite from the madness of your daily life:
+Or you are too busy, too worried, stressed or in the throes of any change: The following are some of my suggestions about how you can give yourself a respite from the madness of your daily life:

 Be with yourself